Build the perfect

 What does that mean?
 You need to master time management for college papers.

 Depending on your major, you might find yourself working on multiple papers every week, especially near the end of the semester.
-And as long as you schedule out the time in advance, you’ll never get stuck rushing to finish a paper at the last minute.
+And as long as you schedule out the time in advance, you’ll never get stuck rushing to finish an essay at the last minute.

-If you study the assignment, plan out your paper before you start writing, and always leave time for revisions, you can easily raise your grade on any college paper.
+If you study the assignment, plan out your essay before you start writing, and always leave time for revisions, you can easily raise your grade on any college paper.